distributedstatemachine/lium-rs/README.md

 ## 🏗️ Architecture

-Lium is structured as a modular Rust workspace with four core crates:
+Lium is structured as a modular Rust workspace with four core crates for interacting with Celium:

 ```
 🍄 lium-rs/
-├── 🧠 lium-core     # Domain logic and data structures
+├── 🧠 lium-core     # Celium domain logic and data structures
-├── 🌐 lium-api      # HTTP API client
+├── 🌐 lium-api      # Celium HTTP API client
 ├── 🔧 lium-utils    # SSH, Docker & system utilities
-└── 🎯 lium-cli      # Command-line interface
+└── 🎯 lium-cli      # Command-line interface for Celium

 ```